indico/indico/docs/source/plugins/models.rst

             return u'<Foo({}, {}, {})>'.format(self.id, self.bar, self.location)

-Thanks to **Alembic**, the migration needed to create the tables into the Indico can also be included in the plugin.
+Thanks to **Alembic**, the migration needed to create the tables in the database can also be included in the plugin.
 The steps to do so are:

-1. Create a revision for the changes your plugin will add with `indico plugindb migrate --plugin example`
+1. Create a revision for the changes your plugin will add with ``indico db --plugin example migrate -m 'short description'``
-2. Fine tune the revision file generated under *migrations*.
+2. Fine-tune the revision file generated under *migrations*.
-3. Run `indico plugindb upgrade --plugin example` to have Alembic upgrade your DB with the changes.
+3. Run ``indico db --plugin example upgrade`` to have Alembic upgrade your DB with the changes.